 If you like things like steak and kidney pudding, it would be worthwhile trying this cooked in that way.
 Instead of using a flan dish, put two thirds of the pastry in a one pound pudding basin, pile in the filling and top with the remaining pastry.
 Cover tightly with a lid or a double layer of greaseproof paper tied round the top of the basin tightly with string, and steam for about 2 hours.
 Can be done in a slow cooker to save fuel.

-And of course, any of the variations can also be steamed as a pudding instead of baked as a pie, giving you yet more variety using the same recipe
+- And of course, any of the variations can also be steamed as a pudding instead of baked as a pie, giving you yet more variety using the same recipe

 good with any combination of vegetables that you have, as you can see from the picture, I used broccoli and cabbage